daviddanielng/daviddanielng/README.md

 ### Hi there , i am Daniel and you have stumbled upon my readme, I don't know what to write but hopefully in the future i will be adding some things. cheers.
-How to reach me: +2348142489683 or danielenubiakamail@gmail.com
+How to reach me: danielenubiakamail@gmail.com
 <!--
 **daviddanielng/daviddanielng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.